 • Evaluation: Evaluate the effectiveness of drills and make necessary improvements to emergency plans.

 By implementing these steps, organizations can create a safer workplace and move closer to achieving zero workplace accidents.
-Vision Zero plays a pivotal role in the effort to eliminate work-related injuries and fatalities.
+Vision Zero plays a pivotal role in eliminating work-related injuries and fatalities.
 This entails reinforcing a culture of prevention within organizations and among individual workers.

-Every workplace injury, illness, or death is preventable, and through education and awareness, we can make that possible.
+Every workplace injury, illness, or death is preventable, and we can make that possible through education and awareness.

 Join Ken Institute and unlock a world of online courses in Occupational Health and Safety, Fire Safety, Environment and Sustainability, and Mechanical Engineering.
 Propel your career to new heights.